-You will receive formal confirmation of this decision through your UCAS Track account, and by way of an AS12 or AS12C letter from UCAS, and not direct from the University.
+You will receive formal confirmation of this decision through your UCAS Track account and not direct from the University.
 You will be referred to a website in order to confirm whether or not you intend to take up your place.
 If you decline the offer, you should understand that you will not be permitted to negotiate with other institutions in the UCAS system.
 Where offers are declined, even in error, there is no guarantee of places being reinstated.

 Applicants who are away from home in August may authorise someone to take the necessary action on their behalf.

-Failure to respond to the AS12C and AS12 letters promptly will delay the despatch of your Welcome Guide.
+Failure to respond to your offer promptly will delay the despatch of your Welcome Guide.

 Welcome Guides containing information about the Welcome Week programme and Enrolment and Registration will begin to be despatched from the end of August onwards, to those who have accepted an unconditional offer of a place.